Best Prime Day 2020 Apple deals: $850 MacBook Air, $199 AirPods Pro and more

-Read more: iPhone 12 launch: How to watch Apple's Oct.
-13 event live
+Read more: iPhone 12, 12 Pro and Pro Max with 5G, HomePod Mini and more: Apple's October announcements

-Here's a quick recap of the best Apple deals already live at Amazon:
+Here's a quick recap of the best Apple deals currently live at Amazon:

 Looking ahead, we still hold out hope for a better deal for the brand-new 10.2-inch iPad, which could dip to $250 (with last year's model possibly on sale for even less), new all-time low prices for the Apple Watch Series 3 and the now-discontinued Series 5 -- and perhaps the first significant discounts on the Apple Watch Series 6 and Apple Watch SE, too.
 This is all speculation, however.
 Amazon hasn't officially announced any specific Apple-related Prime Day deals.